Skip to content

 name: foundry-chat-aad

-description: Chat completion with Microsoft Foundry (Azure AD)
+description: Chat completion with Microsoft Foundry (Microsoft Entra ID)

 model: